 Shawn Escarciga (Brooklyn, NY)

-is an experimental performance and mixed media artist who uses his language and his body to generate objects and create new paradigms around dance.
-Using his formal training in Butoh and other rigid practices, Escarciga makes work that questions and subverts normative power structures and the institutions that enforce them, especially those that perpetuate strict hierarchies and value systems around class, gender, and intimacy.
-By showing up as a historically poor, queer person with mental illness, Escarciga seeks to establish parallel structures and queer understandings of joy, power, and control, while creating crucial space for voices like his in the art world.
-He uses objects that are readily accessible—mostly gleaned from part-time “rent paying” jobs—to make work about access, monotony, and struggle.
+is a performance and mixed media artist who uses language and the body to generate collage and create new paradigms around movement.
+Using formal training in Butoh and other rigid practices, Escarciga makes work that questions and subverts normative power structures and the institutions that enforce them, especially those that perpetuate strict hierarchies and value systems around class, gender, and intimacy.
+Escarciga seeks to establish parallel structures and queer understandings of joy, power, and control, while pushing against the rich-kid-narrow-career-trajectory-commericalism of the art world.
+Shawn uses objects that are readily accessible—mostly gleaned from part-time “rent paying” jobs—to make work about access, monotony, and struggle.

-Drawing inspiration from pop and social media cultures, nihilism, and the macabre, his performance work seeks to blur, reinvent and question strict understandings of genre.
-He believes that allowing others to witness honesty and vulnerability in another body—whether it is mundane or violent—allows for more honesty and vulnerability to exist in their own.
+Drawing inspiration from pop and social media cultures, nihilism, and the macabre, Shawn’s performance work seeks to blur, reinvent and question strict understandings of genre in performance.
+Shawn believes that allowing others to witness honesty and vulnerability in another body—whether it is mundane or violent—allows for more honesty and vulnerability to exist in their own.

-Shawn believes in a process-based practice that allows individual performances to serve as experimental moments—tools for building larger generative work that is both performative and object based.
-He thinks a lot about classism, queer visibility, how to effectively light patriarchal structures on fire, intimacy amongst faggots, and what it would be like to live in a country that supports non-commercial artists.
+Shawn thinks a lot about classism, queer visibility, how to effectively light patriarchal structures on fire, intimacy amongst faggots, and what it would be like to live in a country that supports non-commercial artists.

 Photo: Jun Park